Ben Thatcher: Manchester City

 His move to Manchester City cost around £100,000.
 His Manchester City debut came on the opening day of the 2004–05 season against Fulham.
 He was initially the first choice left-back at Manchester City, but a combination of injuries and the emergence of Stephen Jordan limited him to 21 appearances in his first season for the club.
 In January 2005 Thatcher nearly joined Fulham for a fee of £500,000 after a series of burglaries unsettled his family, but the move fell through.
 His second Manchester City season followed a similar pattern to the first, with most of his 19 starts coming in the first half of the season.

 Thatcher gained notoriety on 23 August 2006, in a game between Manchester City and Portsmouth.
-Whilst challenging with Pedro Mendes for a loose ball Thatcher viciously and intentionally led with his elbow, knocking Mendes into the advertising hoardings rendering him unconscious.
+Whilst challenging with Pedro Mendes for a loose ball Thatcher viciously and led with his elbow, knocking Mendes into the advertising hoardings rendering him unconscious.
 Mendes required oxygen at pitchside and suffered a seizure while being transferred to hospital, where he spent the night.
 Mendes was discharged from hospital the next day, but remained under medical supervision.
 Thatcher was not sent off by referee Dermot Gallagher but given just a yellow card, but he was investigated by the FA as a result of the challenge.
-He was disciplined and his barrister, Rupert Bowers, read a written apology following the hearing.
+He was disciplined and his barrister, Rupert Bowers KC, read a written apology following the hearing.
 Greater Manchester Police noted receipt of many "statements of complaint" and also chose to investigate the matter.
 On 30 August, Manchester City announced that Thatcher would be banned for six matches, two of which would be suspended, and fined six weeks' wages for the challenge.
 This punishment is separate from the sanctions made by the FA, who suspended Thatcher for eight matches, with a further fifteen game suspended ban for two years.
 Mendes shook hands with Thatcher pre-match when they next faced one another in January 2007, despite claiming beforehand that he would not do so.

 Thatcher also faced possible action from Lancashire Police over a clash with ex-Blackburn Rovers player Ralph Welch during a reserve game at Ewood Park in February 2006.